We all know that nothing lasts forever. It’s a fact of life that has guided the evolution of our society since the dawn of time.

 2. Reframe your perspective.

 I recently lost my father, and I was having a hard time dealing with the loss as we were very, very close.
 I reframed my thinking and determined that I was now the patriarch of the family and was in charge of the legacy moving forward.
-Sometimes change is hard, but we can reframe our perspective.
+Sometimes change is hard, but we can always reframe our perspective.

 3. Look for positives.